discordjs/guide/guide/keyv/README.md

 }
 ```

-You will probably want to set up additional validation such as required permissions and maximum prefix length.
+You will probably want to set up additional validation, such as required permissions and maximum prefix length.

 ### Usage